20 Feb Mold, Fixture & Tool Building

-In-house tool making capabilities
+In-house tool-making capabilities

 Producing a satisfactory and successful part always starts with the design and construction of an excellent tool.
 This is true in thermoforming as well as many other processes.

 At Tru-Form Plastics, we consider the initial information exchange with the customer to be a critical phase in the project.
 Our engineers will want to know the part end-use parameters to assist in determining the best tooling design and material selection for the application.
-These factors will go beyond expected volume to include stressful environments such as chemicals, impact and temperature.
-We will want to know the part(s) relationship with mating parts, so features can be designed to reduce assembly costs and improve product functionality.
+These factors will go beyond expected volume, to include stressful environments such as chemicals, impact and temperature.
+We will want to know the part(s) relationship with mating parts, so features can be designed in to reduce assembly costs and improve product functionality.

 In some instances, such as early market evaluations, considering a temporary or prototype tool may be advisable.
 Tru-Form Plastics engineers will be able to explain the tradeoffs of temporary tooling compared to going directly to a production tool for your application.